laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ## Extended Filtering

 It is possible to filter AI results based on keywords.
-It was originally in the list, but it's been taken out to make it configurable and/or optional (since it is a blanket ruling that doesn't care about context).
+It was originally in the list, but it's been taken out to make it configurable and/or optional.

 ### uBlock Origin
 In your personal filter list, you can use this template to add your own keywords you would like to block.